court-jus/spotimy/README.md

 This saves tracks from your "Discover Weekly" selection created by Spotify to a playlist of your choice.
 This is useful if you don't wan't to miss any Spotify suggestion.

+### Randomize playlists

+With a playlist name, this action shuffles the specified playlist, else it shuffles all the "rp" playlists.